 Parvin and her family did not own a latrine.
-To them, this most natural act was a shameful experience, and particularly difficult for Parvin because she had three daughters and a son.
+To them, this most natural daily routine was a shameful experience, and particularly difficult for Parvin because she had three daughters and a son.

 A shameful experience